devennn/devennn.github.io/_posts/2019-12-15-regression-vs-classification.md

 ---
 layout: post
-title: Regression vs Classification basic intuition
+title: Intuition of Regression vs Classification
 description: "When predicting, regression is more accurate.
 Sometimes, the other way around"
 comments: true
 keywords: "Regression vs Classification"